-If you are following the programme BSc Food Sc you must carry out practical work to the satisfaction of the University in approved food installations or food research institutions for at least eight weeks of you summer and/or winter vacations.
-You must submit a satisfactory report in you final year to the Department before the degree can be awarded.
+If you are following the programme BSc Food Sc you must carry out practical work to the satisfaction of the University in approved food installations or food research institutions for at least six weeks of your summer and/or winter vacations.
+You must submit a satisfactory report in your final year to the Department before the degree can be awarded.
 This report must be according to the instructions of the Department of Food Science.